Reasoning Flows

 Web-Hook Sender

 This object type enables integration with external systems via webhook calls.
-Users can define webhook URLs and payloads to trigger downstream services based on events occurring within the Workshop.
+Users can define webhook URLs and payloads to trigger downstream services based on events occurring within Reasoning Flows.

 Key Object: